 To make sure everything is square and ready to glue together, use masking tape to hold the pieces in place for a test fit of the room box pieces.
 You don't want to prepare to fit the windows or glue the box until everything is a tight, square, fit.Continue to 7 of 10 below.

 07 of 10

-If you are going to install windows or doors in the walls of your roombox, then measure the center line of the window or door back from the front wall.
-I eventually want my room boxes to join together to form a house, so I want two doors in the smaller hallway boxes and a window on the side of the roombox, which is centered on the door.
-I have set my doors and windows so that the edge of the doorframe is two inches in from the front of the box, leaving space for a piece of furniture.
-Using the door, I measure the opening needed for the door and mark the door's center.
+If you are going to install windows or doors in the walls of your roombox, then measure the centerline of the window or door back from the front wall.
+We eventually want the room boxes to join together to form a house, so we want two doors in the smaller hallway boxes and a window on the side of the roombox, which is centered on the door.
+We have set the doors and windows so that the edge of the doorframe is two inches in from the front of the box, leaving space for a piece of furniture.
+Using the door, we measured the opening needed for the door and mark the door's center.

 08 of 10